particle-iot/docs/src/content/en/core/connect.md

 ## Connect over USB

-You can also connect your device using USB. *NOTE: This only works when the device is in [Listening Mode](#connecting-your-device-listening-mode) (i.e. RGB led is blinking blue)*.
+You can also set up your device using USB. *NOTE: This only works when the device is in [Listening Mode](#connecting-your-device-listening-mode) (i.e. RGB led is blinking blue)*.

-There are two ways to go about connecting your Core over USB.
-Follow these links depending on your OS:
+There are a two ways to go about connecting your Core over USB, depending on your OS.
+These links will take you to the right place:

 - [Windows](#connecting-your-device-using-windows)
 - [Mac OSX](#connecting-your-device-using-osx)

 ##Using Windows

 We're going to install the Particle CLI on your computer.
 If you already have node.js installed, you can skip to [this step](#installing-the-particle-cli).

 ####Installing Node.js
-The Particle CLI is most stable on the 10.38 version of Node.js.
-To use the CLI, download the [10.38 version of the Windows installer](http://nodejs.org/dist/v0.10.38/node-v0.10.38-x86.msi), the [x64 bit if you need it](http://nodejs.org/dist/v0.10.38/x64/node-v0.10.38-x64.msi), and the [x64 files if you need those.](http://nodejs.org/dist/v0.10.38/x64/)
+The Particle CLI runs with Node.js.
+Grab the latest version from [the Node.js website](http://nodejs.org/download)

 **If you do not know if you are running 32-bit or 64-bit, checking is easy!**
 - __On Windows 8__ Mouse over the upper right hand corner of your screen and nagivate to Settings.
 Then click "PC info" to display basic information about your computer.